-For example, let’s say your boss owns a wine shop and he just got a wine shipment.
+For example, let’s say your boss owns a wine shop and just got a wine shipment.
 Your task is to restock the shelves.
-You also know that someone from marketing will call in the next couple of days asking about these wines as well.
-The monthly newsletter always profiles one winery and includes recipes for specific wine types.
+However, you also know that someone from marketing will call in the next couple of days to ask about these wines.

-Taking a proactive approach, you figure you can add a couple of columns to the Excel spreadsheet and use it for many purposes.
+Taking a proactive approach, you add two columns to the Excel spreadsheet.
 The first task is to stock the shelves.
-The wines are mainly sorted by type of wine and bottle size since the 1.5-liter bottles don’t fit the standard shelves.
-You add two columns to the Excel sheet for “1.5L” size bottles and “Type”.
+The wine description field hints at varietal and bottle size.
+These values are important for stocking, especially since the 1.5-liter bottles don’t fit the standard shelves.
+So you add two columns to the Excel sheet for “1.5L” size bottles and “Type.”

 What is AutoFilter?

-AutoFilter is an easy way to turn the values in Excel column into specific filters based on the cell contents.
-As example, by adding AutoFilter to the list above, I could filter the “Winery” column to only display items from Beauregard.
-All the other wineries stay on the Excel list, but don’t display.
+AutoFilter is an easy way to turn the values in an Excel column into filters based on the column’s cells or content.
+For example, by adding AutoFilter to the worksheet above, I could filter the “Winery” column to only display rows from Beauregard Vineyards.
+All the other wineries stay on the Excel worksheet but don’t display.
+Unlike Excel Slicers, which work on Excel Tables or Pivot Tables, Autofilter works everywhere.

 Once you’ve enabled this feature, your columns display with a drop-down arrow to the right.
 If you click the arrow control, you’ll see all the values for that particular column.
-To turn off the feature, you deselect Autofilter from the same submenu.
+To turn off AutoFilter, click Filter from the Sort & Filter panel again.

-In the example above, I can see all the entries that show in the YEAR column.
-Various years are omitted such as 1998 since that value isn’t represented on the spreadsheet.
+In the example above, I can see all the values that show in the YEAR column.
+However, various years are omitted since the spreadsheet doesn’t represent the values.
+In other words, 2008 doesn’t show because no cells are containing that data.

 What’s equally useful is these filters also adjust based on other autofilters.
-For example, if I filter the “Winery” column for “Ridge Vineyards” as shown below, my autofilter list for “YEAR” only displays Ridge values.
-Although the shipment contained items from the year 2000, none were from Ridge.
+So, for example, if I filter the “Winery” column for “Ridge Vineyards” as shown below, my autofilter list for “YEAR” only displays Ridge values.

 Excel Custom AutoFilters

 As handy as these filters are, there are times when you need to filter based on specific criteria within a cell.
-Going back to our first task of sorting bottles sizes, we can use a custom filter to find these items.
-This works because the distributor puts 1.5L in the “Description” line.
+For example, we can use a custom filter to filter by wine type.
+This works because the distributor gives hints in the “Description” line.

 To set a simple custom autofilter,